782618297/io_scene_scs/Global-Settings.md

 ## Path Settings

 Before you start to use the tools, it is necessary to specify where to access data sources, which are used for filling up of some library menus and addressing textures.
 First of all, you’ll need to set the main folder that contains your project.
-Do it to the “SCS Project Path” entry.
+Do it to the “SCS Project Base Path” entry.
 Other routes usually proceed from that location, and therefore can be stored in the form of a relative path.
 However that doesn’t need to be the rule every time and therefore the mechanism for path selection in the SCS Tools will always decide the appropriate form for the path.
 If paths are set properly is clearly seen from color of its background – if any entry is faulty, the background is in red color and needs to be set to the valid location or valid library file.

 [[images/SCS_Tools_Globals_Path_01.png]]